Why is Minoxidil Sulfate a Bad Idea?

 Here I explain why I do not recommend minoxidil sulfate.
 The structure of real minoxidil sulfate is shown in the Figure below.
 It is the active metabolite that stimulates hair follicles.
 Minoxidil applied to the scalp is automatically converted into minoxidil sulfate by sulfotransferase in the scalp (see article 1 below).
 Yeah, you got it.
 First of all, it is not necessary because minoxidil will be converted to minoxidil sulfate by the enzymes in your body.
 Not only is it unnecessary to use minoxidil sulfate, but it is also impractical to include minoxidil sulfate into a solution, because minoxidil sulfate is unstable.
 It is hydrolyzed back into minoxidil in a few days (See article 2).

 Furthermore, the price of minoxidil sulfate is so prohibitively expensive that nobody can afford to add minoxidil sulfate to hair regrowth solutions.
 I am not aware of any supplier with a large enough stock of minoxidil sulfate with which to make a hair regrowth product.
-There are some suppliers that offer only in milligrams quantity.
+There are some suppliers that offer very small quantity but for a very high cost.
 The price is about 100 US dollars per 5 milligrams.
 In a 60 ml hair growth solution with12% minoxidil sulfate, it has 7.2grams of minoxidil sulfate, which will cost more than 100,000 US dollars to procure the minoxidil sulfate for one bottle (one month supply).
 Clearly no one would put that much minoxidil sulfate in the solution.
 So what happens?
 The answer is that the manufacturers of hair growth products who they say they have minoxidil sulfate in their products, either never check the raw material they procure, or they just want to fool customers.

 Someone people asked me if the "Minoxidil sulfate" they bought online is real or not.
 They believe it is real because it dissolves in water so it cannot be minoxidil (minoxidil is not water soluble).
 It is true that minoxidil itself is not very soluble in water, but that changes when sulfuric acid is present.
 Minoxidil is a weak base, it will be protonated when an acid is presented and it become a positively charged ion and very soluble in water.
 That is the exact reason why the fake minoxidil sulfate is very soluble in water because it has both minoxidil and the acid sulfuric acid.